 7. NADODIKKATTU – When Dasan returns to Radha’s house asking for more items

 Nadodikkattu is 158 minutes of non-stop fun and personally my favorite comedy in Malayalam.
 It had such popular one-liners like ‘Dasa etha ee alavalathi’ , ‘angane pavanazhi shavamaayi’ ,’entha dasa namuku ee budhi thonnathirunne’ .
 It had even this one great comedy scene without major lines too.
 Daasan doesn’t have a job and is in poverty.
 But he is too proud to ask anything directly from his neighbors.
-What this paves way is for a terrific scene as he makes lame excuses and keeps visiting Radha’s (Shobhana) house asking for more items.
+This leads to a terrific scene when he makes lame excuses and keeps visiting Radha’s (Shobhana) house asking for more items.
 Mohanlal is at his hilarious best when he tries to hide his uneasiness and embarrassment in front of Meena and Shobhana through a simple awkward smile !

 6. NAMUKKU PARKKAN MUNTHIRI THOPPUKAL – The Proposal Scene